Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 Pros:

 - Does not require a separate project to have a storybook.
-- Provides an ability to manage themes
+- Provides an ability to manage themes.
 - Provides an ability to views widgets on different devices.

 Cons:

 - Requires downloading the Monarch binary.
 - Requires installing XCode.
+- Requires updating a Dart version to 2.12.0 or higher.
 - Does not contain a panel with inputs to change widgets' appearance.
 - Does not support Web as a device target to test UI components.
 - Does not have an ability to group widgets by their types (base/common).
 - Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
-- Requires updating a Dart version to 2.12.0 or higher.

 3. [Dashbook](https://pub.dev/packages/dashbook)